smarks/dice/doc/character_sheet.md

 If more than skill gives the same bonus, only the skill with the highest bonus is applied.

-A list of common skills can be found here

 ## Hit Points and Fatigue Points
 Fatigue is your endurance.
 Your energy level.
 The harder or longer an activity is, the more endurance is required.
 The sum of your attributes are your starting fatigue points .
 Each level add the results of a d6 + the sum of attribute malus or bonus from race (see below) and attributes as you apply your characters constitution malus or bonus to this roll.